-Source: WV State Budget Office, Governor's Executive Budget FY 2016, Volume 1 Budget Report.
+Source: WV State Budget Office, Governor's Executive Budget FY 2019, Volume 1 Budget Report.

-Roughly one-third of the state budget, or \$3.6 billion, comes from the federal government.
+More than one-third of the state budget, or \$4.4 billion, comes from the federal government.
 Federal funds consist of matching funds for programs such as Medicaid and block grant funding for programs like Temporary Assistance for Needy Families (TANF).
 In most cases, the federal government determines where federal funds will be spent in West Virginia.

-The State Road Fund makes up about \$1.2 billion of the total state budget, of which \$405 million comes from federal matching dollars.
-The state has recently run into the problem of insufficient funds in the State Road Fund, resulting in serious highway infrastructure problems.
-About \$441 million of the State Road Fund came from the state's gasoline and motor carrier tax in 2014, while \$194 million came from the sales tax on vehicles and \$97 million from vehicle registration fees.
+The State Road Fund makes up about \$1.2 billion of the total state budget, of which \$442 million comes from federal matching dollars.
+About \$381 million of the State Road Fund came from the state's gasoline and motor carrier tax in 2017, while \$204 million came from the sales tax on vehicles and \$104 million from vehicle registration fees.

-Making up 11 percent of the budget, the Special Revenue Fund consists of individual accounts created for a specific purpose.
+Making up 12 percent of the budget, the Special Revenue Fund consists of individual accounts created for a specific purpose.
 These accounts are mostly supported from permits, licenses, fees, and special taxes to fund specific programs and services, and to pay off incurred debt.
-For example, this fund includes a special tax on health care providers (\$182 million) to help pay for Medicaid and various revenues to pay down the state's Workers' Compensation Debt Fund (\$550 million), and a dedicated tax on coal to fund mine reclamation (\$18 million).
+For example, this fund includes a special tax on health care providers (\$185 million) to help pay for Medicaid, various revenues to pay down the state's Workers' Compensation Debt Fund (\$53 million), and a dedicated tax on coal to fund mine reclamation (\$35.4 million).

-Lottery Funds make up the smallest revenue source, accounting for five percent of all appropriated revenue, or \$566 million.
+Lottery Funds make up the smallest revenue source, accounting for four percent of all appropriated revenue, or \$473 million.
 This revenue source is supported by the sale of lottery tickets or games, limited video lottery, and table games.
-The Lottery Funds are broken into two separate categories, the Lottery Fund

-(\$205 million) and the Excess Lottery Fund (\$361 million).
+The Lottery Funds are broken into two separate categories, the Lottery Fund (\$153 million) and the Excess Lottery Fund (\$320 million).
 The Lottery Fund can only be used for education, senior services, and tourism and parks, while the Excess Lottery Fund may be used for senior tax credits, higher education (e.g., PROMISE Scholarship), General Revenue Fund expenses, and other programs.
-In FY 2014, approximately \$92.6 million was transferred from the Excess Lottery Fund to the General Revenue Fund.
+In FY 2017 approximately \$65 million was transferred from the Excess Lottery Fund to the General Revenue Fund.